googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/annovar.rst

 (1) First, load your data into Google Genomics and export your variants to BigQuery.
 See `Load Genomic Variants`_ for more detail as to how to do this.

-(2) Note that merging has occured during the import process, so each unique variant within the cohort will be a separate record within the variant set, with all calls for that variant nested within the record.
+(2) Note that merging has occurred during the import process, so each unique variant within the cohort will be a separate record within the variant set, with all calls for that variant nested within the record.
 For more information see `Variant Import merge logic details`_.

 (3) To create an export file similar to a VCF, run a query like the following and materialize the results to a new table. https://github.com/StanfordBioinformatics/mvp_aaa_codelabs/blob/master/sql/multisample-vcf.sql